Skip to main content

 Overview

-I am a Senior Lecturer in Urban Design, Leader of the Urbanism Research and Scholarship Group, and Co-Director of the MA Urban Design programme at the Welsh School of Architecture.
+I am a Reader (Associate Professor) in Urban Design, Leader of the Urbanism Research Group, and Co-Director of the MA Urban Design programme at the Welsh School of Architecture.
 I have also served as the Co-Founding Director of the Public Space Observatory Research Centre at Cardiff University.
 My research focuses on the intersections of urban design, built environment, urban transport and forms of informality.
 Prior to joining Cardiff University, I served as a Research Assistant and Guest Lecturer in Urban Design at the Melbourne School of Design at the University of Melbourne.
 My current research interests include transit-oriented urbanism, urban morphology, urban mapping, spatiality of street vending, public space and urbanity, and urban design education and pedagogy.

 2023